apache/accumulo-website/_docs-2/administration/in-depth-install.md

 Logging is configured in [accumulo-env.sh] to use three log4j configuration files in `conf/`.
 The file used depends on the Accumulo command or service being run.
-Logging for most Accumulo services (i.e Manager, TabletServer, Garbage Collector) is configured by [log4j-service.properties] except for the Monitor which is configured by [log4j-monitor.properties].
+Logging for most Accumulo services (i.e. Manager, TabletServer, Garbage Collector) is configured by [log4j-service.properties] except for the Monitor which is configured by [log4j-monitor.properties].
 All Accumulo commands (i.e `init`, `shell`, etc) are configured by [log4j.properties].